diazevedo/interior-consultant-dev-io/README.md

 ![screenshot](./src/.github/mockup.png)

-A page to present a interior design concept.
+A page to present an interior design concept.
 It was done to practice HTML and CSS and responsive design.

 ### Built With